 During the discussion period, the editorial staff sends the paper to potentially interested researchers (invited readers) to encourage them to also post a comment on the discussion platform.
-The list of these researchers is compiled partly by the managing staff with the help of the German National Library of Economics and partly by the author.
+The list of these researchers is compiled partly by the managing staff with the help of the Leibniz Information Centre for Economics and partly by the author.
 The author is free to respond to all comments.

 Second Stage: Publication of the final version in economics

 Based on the referee reports, the comments made by registered and invited readers and the author replies, the co-editor decides whether the paper is accepted or rejected for publication in Economics.

 If the co-editor´s decision deviates from the views of the referees and the registered readers, the co-editor is free to justify it publicly through a statement in the paper’s discussion forum.
 In the case of acceptance, the co-editor prepares a short statement, e.g. containing suggestion for revisions.